coolsamson7/aspyx/README.md

  The decorator accepts the keyword arguments
- - `eager=True` if `True, the container will create the instances while booting automatically
+ - `eager=True` if `True`, the container will create the instances automatically while booting
- - `scope="singleton"` defines how often insatcens will be created. `singleton` will cerate it only once, while `request` will recreate it on every inejction request
+ - `scope="singleton"` defines how often insatcens will be created. `singleton` will create it only once, while `request` will recreate it on every inejction request

  Other scopes can be defined.
 Please check the corresponding chapter.